PreciousDcoder/Professional-Survey-Takers-Analysis-with-PowerBi/README.md

 ### Steps followed

-- Step 1 : Load data into Power BI Desktop, dataset is an excel worksheet.
+- Step 1 : Load data into Power BI Desktop, dataset is an Excel worksheet.
-- Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
+- Step 2 : Open the power query editor & in the view tab under the Data Preview section, and check the "column distribution", "column quality" & "column profile" options.
 - Step 3 : I deleted a few columns to concentrate on the necessary columns I wish to draw insights from.
-- Step 4 : I did a lot of data cleaning as most of the response/columns were messy.
-I had to replace some values in  a few columns, and arranged the responses to a specified range.
+- Step 4 : I did a lot of data cleaning as most of the responses/columns were messy.
+I had to replace some values in  a few columns and arrange the responses to a specified range.
-- Step 5 : I calaculated the average age of the survey takers and got the Unique ID count.
+- Step 5 : I calculated the average age of the survey takers and got the Unique ID count.
 - Step 6 : I showed the average salary by title.
 - Step 7 : I calculated the average salary by gender
 - Step 8 : Visual filters (Slicers) were added for four fields
 - Step 9 : Two card visuals were added to the canvas, one representing the average age and the other representing the unique ID count.
-           Using visual level filter from the filters pane, basic filtering was used & null values were unselected for consideration into average calculation.
+           Using a visual level filter from the filters pane, basic filtering was used & null values were unselected for consideration in the average calculation.

-- Step 10 : A guage was also added to the report design area representing the average number of survey takers that are happy with work-life balance and the salaries of their job.
+- Step 10 : A guage was also added to the report design area representing the average number of survey takers that are happy with their work-life balance and the salaries of their job.

-- step 11: A stacked column chart was used to show the favourite programming lanaguages used by the survey takers.
+- step 11: A stacked column chart was used to show the favorite programming language used by the survey takers.

+  ## Screenshot
+  ("C:\Users\benke\Pictures\Screenshots\Screenshot (166).png")
   ## Conclusion
 The Power BI dashboard created from this survey data addresses a critical need for comprehensive and current insights into the professional landscape of tech workers in data science.
 By providing detailed, visualized data on earnings, job satisfaction, work-life balance, and demographics, this tool aims to enhance understanding and drive positive changes in the industry.

+Contributing
+Contributions are welcome!
+Please create an issue or submit a pull request for any improvements or suggestions.
+Thank you!